KansasLinuxFest/website/content/pages/prospectus.md

 ### Demand for a conference

 The F/LOSS community continues to grow, and in Kansas and the surrounding states there is a large amount of activity.
-The adoption rate of Linux and F/LOSS software is high.
+The adoption rate of GNU/Linux and F/LOSS software is high.
 The high demand for people with F/LOSS expertise shows that we need to do more here in Kanas to raise awareness about the benefits of this great community.